Tyrant7/Azul/interface/azulfen.md

 ## Summary

-In full, a complete AzulFEN may look something like the following (newlines added for clarity):
+In full, a complete AzulFEN may look something like the following:

 2-1-/-4/--3/5/4- 0011000013 00000 00000 00000 7 1 ;
 1--1-/-4/1-3/4-/4- 0000220013 00000 00000 00000 10 0 ;